• Link to Facebook

 Fine-Print Alerts

 Injuries resulting from business or intentional harm, certain dog breeds, and accidents that occur off-property are excluded.
+Renters should understand these before relying on their coverage.

 Real-Life Triggers

-You may be eligible for compensation if you suffer a slip-and-fall accident, suffer a dog bite, or suffer a baseball flying through your house.
+You may be eligible for compensation if you suffer a slip-and-fall accident, a dog bite, or a baseball flying through your house.
 As long as they are genuine accidents and you report them in time.

 Coverage That Travels